brainandforce/Electrum.jl/docs/src/types.md

 basis vectors and shift values.
 If they do not match, an `Electrum.LatticeMismatch` exception will be thrown.

+!!! info
-!!! note Although `Base.Broadcast.ArrayStyle` is usually overridden by other subtypes of `Base.Broadcast.AbstractArrayStyle`, it does not override `Electrum.DataGridStyle`.
+    Although `Base.Broadcast.ArrayStyle` is usually overridden by other subtypes of `Base.Broadcast.AbstractArrayStyle`, it does not override `Electrum.DataGridStyle`.
 Adding a `DataGrid` to an `Array` returns an `Array`, and adding a `DataGrid` to other `AbstractArray` subtypes returns the `AbstractArray` subtype defined by the `Broadcast.BroadcastStyle`.
 In the case of a dimension mismatch, the broadcast style wll be `Broadcast.ArrayConflict` - the operation will throw a `DimensionMismatch`.

 The `+` and `-` operators are defined for `DataGrid` instances, and they are faster than the broadcasted `.+` and `.-` equivalents.
 As with the broadcasted versions, checks are implemented to